Download page Updating the Firmware using a USB Storage Device.

 The device will reboot while updating the firmware.
 Do not remove the USB device until the update has finished.

-If the device's BIOS is configured to boot from USB, you might need to change the boot order in the BIOS.
+Make sure you do not boot from the USB storage device.
+You might need to change the boot order in the BIOS/UEFI.

-To update device's firmware without access to the local setup follow FAQ Updating the Firmware using the Linux Console.
+To update the device's firmware without having access to the local setup, follow FAQ Updating the Firmware using the Linux Console.